-Born on 7 January 1983 in Neuilly-sur-Seine
+Born on 7 January 1983 in Neuilly-sur-Seine French national Business address since 26 February 2024: 10 rue de Madrid 75008 Paris

 A graduate of the ESSEC business school and Paris I - La Sorbonne and a lawyer before the Paris Bar, Joséphine Lelong-Chaussier practiced for nearly ten years as a lawyer at Freshfields Bruckhaus Deringer, followed by De Pardieu Brocas Maffei, before joining Covivio in 2015.
 She is currently Head of Corporate Legal M&A of the Covivio group.